-Firefighters report long hours and faulty gear
+Firefighters threaten stoppage after reports of long hours and faulty gear

 The strike notice was not about pay, he said.

 "It's about firefighters feeling that they are letting their fellow crew mates down if they don't turn up to work.
-So, it's quite an anxiety and a guilty firefighter's experience knowing that would be a shortage of personnel."
+So it's quite an anxiety and a guilty firefighter's experience knowing that would be a shortage of personnel."

 Senior firefighter Conrad Pentecost has 26 years of service and said he felt sorry for anyone starting out.